SubC4i/SalesforceDX-VSCode/Salesforce Development Steps.md

 ### 1) Connect to GitHub repo
 - Open the `Source Control` tab
-- Click on the `Initialize Repository` button
+- Click on the `Initialize Repository` button to load an existing local repo
+- Click on the `Publish to GitHub` button to create a new private/public remote repo
 - Authorize within GitHub website

 ### 2) Develop and compile directly to Sandbox org